Jivanni/42/README.md

 Attribution 3.0 license, and the underlying source code used to format and display that content is licensed under the MIT license.*

-Copyright (c) 2016 Jose Ramon Aleman
+Copyright (c) 2020 Giovanni Cusumano